Best HIPAA Compliance Software for FQHCs (2026): Complete Buyer’s Guide

 For a full breakdown of HIPAA compliance costs, see our guide: HIPAA Compliance Cost in 2026: Full Breakdown by Practice Size.

-For most community health centers and FQHCs, Medcurity is the right choice.
+For most FQHCs, Medcurity is the right choice.
 The price is accessible for safety-net organization budgets, it handles multi-site complexity, and it’s designed for healthcare — not repurposed from a SOC 2 framework.
 The ONC SRA Tool is worth downloading to understand the framework, but it shouldn’t be the backbone of your compliance program.

 If your FQHC has particularly complex needs or a larger budget, Compliancy Group or HIPAA One are worth evaluating — but expect to spend 6-10x more annually.